unexpectedjs/unexpected/documentation/assertions/function/to-call-the-callback-with-error.md

-Asserts that a node.js-style asynchronous function calls the callback with an error.
+Asserts that a node.js-style asynchronous function taking a single callback will call it with a truthy value as the first parameter.

 ```javascript
 function myFailingAsyncFunction(cb) {